peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ## Constructors

 * `ERational​(EInteger numerator,
-         EInteger denominator)`<br>
+         EInteger denominator) ERational`<br>
- Deprecated.
-Use the ERational.Create method instead.
- Use the ERational.Create method instead.
+ Initializes a new instance of the ERational class.

 ## Methods